 Jack, another pup I worked with in the past, also displayed raised hackles whenever he saw another dog, but because of a different trigger.
 His was pure and uncontrollable excitement, always wanting to play.
 He was overly exuberant in his greetings, and oftentimes this put other dogs off from wanting to meet him.

-Many dogs displaying this kind of behavior have raised hackles while the rest of their body suggests play: fast horizontal tail wagging, forward ears, even barking and lunging on the leash in excitement.
+Many dogs displaying this kind of behavior have hair standing up while the rest of their body suggests play: fast horizontal tail wagging, forward ears, even barking and lunging on the leash in excitement.
 Some might see this as aggressive, too, because of the raised hackles, but for Jack in this situation, it wasn’t at all.

 In this next image, you’ll see slightly raised hackles at the shoulders and just along the top of the left dog’s back, along with ears back and down, hard eyes, tail high, wide open mouth with teeth showing, and more of a rigid body posture.
 This combination of raised hackles and body behavior signals aggression from the dog.